opengauss-mirror/docs/content/en/docs/Developerguide/aggregate-functions.md

     -   If the  **CHECKSUM**  value of a column is calculated and the column type cannot be converted to TEXT by default, set  _expression_  to  _Column name_**::TEXT**.
     -   If the  **CHECKSUM**  value of all columns is calculated, set  _expression_  to  _Table name_**::TEXT**.

-    The following types of data can be converted into TEXT types by default: char, name, int8, int2, int1, int4, raw, pg\_node\_tree, float4, float8, bpchar, varchar, nvarchar2, date, timestamp, timestamptz, numeric, and smalldatetime.
+    The following types of data can be converted into TEXT types by default: char, name, int8, int2, int1, int4, raw, pg\_node\_tree, float4, float8, bpchar, varchar, nvarchar, nvarchar2, date, timestamp, timestamptz, numeric, and smalldatetime.
 Other types need to be forcibly converted to TEXT.

     Return type: numeric